-1. The semicolon is used whenever a comma would not be a strong enough break; to indicate a longer pause than a comma would indicate;

-and in cases, such as this sentence, where commas are used to set off lesser phrases within major phrases or clauses.
-(See under "Photo Captions," and "Comma" under "Punctuation").

-2. A semicolon is used to join two independent clauses in a compound sentence when there is no conjunction:

-Our members are hard-working and down-to-earth; they are just basically good people.
+- 1. A semicolon is used if a comma would not be a strong enough break (rarely); to indicate a longer pause than a comma would indicate (also rarely); and, in most cases, such as this sentence, where commas are used to set off lesser phrases within major phrases or clauses (see "Photo Captions," and "Comma" under "Punctuation"). - 2.
+A semicolon is used to join two independent clauses in a compound sentence when there is no conjunction: Our members are hard-working and down-to-earth; they are just basically good people. - 3.
+A semicolon is used when the clauses of a compound sentence are joined by words like "however," "nevertheless,"

-3. A semicolon is used when the clauses of a compound sentence are joined by words like "however," "nevertheless," "consequently," "hence," "moreover," "besides," or other conjunctive adverbs:
+"consequently," "hence," "moreover," "besides," or other conjunctive adverbs:

-He didn't know what else to do: hence, he staved where he was.
+He didn't know what else to do; hence, he stayed where he was.
 Time was against them; nevertheless, they still had the advantage of speed.